Best Muscat itinerary and tips to visit the city

 6) Mutrah Fort

-Only 5 minute walk from the souk, rising out on the top of a rocky hill, you’ll spot the Mutrah Fort.
-Built by the Portuguese during the 1580s, Mutrah Fort was a sturdy defensive measure against attacks from the Ottoman army.
+An only 5-minute walk from the souk, rising out on the top of a rocky hill, you’ll spot the Mutrah Fort.
+Built by the Portuguese during the 1580s, Mutrah Fort was a sturdy defensive measure against the Ottoman army’s attacks.
+It’s worth climbing up the hill to visit the fort but above all to have a fantastic view of Mutrah (pic of the cover).

 7) Forts and Palace